 The analogies to the picture based upon the functional renormalization group are obvious.
 In particular the task of defining a theory of quantum gravity beyond the confines of perturbation theory is taken over by Asymptotic Safety now, replacing string theory.

-The analogy is perfect provided the field theory that is defined by the asymptotically safe Type IIa trajectory $\Big\{\Gamma_k^\text{IIa}, \; k \in \mathbb{R}^+\Big\}$ is conformal, i.e., $\lim_{k \to 0} \Gamma_k \equiv \Gamma$ is the action of a 4-dimensional CFT.
+The analogy is particularly striking if the field theory that is defined by the asymptotically safe Type IIa trajectory $\Big\{\Gamma_k^\text{IIa}, \; k \in \mathbb{R}^+\Big\}$ is \textit{conformal}, i.e., if $\lim_{k \to 0} \Gamma_k \equiv \Gamma$ defines the action of a 4-dimensional CFT.
 As we mentioned in the Introduction, for the time being this is unproven in $d = 4$, but has already been established in two dimensions, where also the unitarity of the CFT was shown \cite{Andi}.

 In this regard it is also important to note that recently it has been demonstrated that 4D quantum gravity based upon the action $\int \sqrt{g}\;R$, linearized about Minkowski space, is indeed conformal, rather than merely scale invariant at the IR fixed point \cite{Farnsworth:2021zgj}.
 The pertinent CFT, having no stress tensor, and no relevant or marginal scalar operators, is of a non-standard type which is defined at the level of the correlation functions.
 This result is consistent with our expectation that the endpoint of the Type IIa trajectory is indeed a CFT.\footnote{Note however that while the limit $k \to 0$ renders Minkowski space a solution of the effective field equation, as such it does not \textit{linearize} the equation: Near the GFP, the dimensionless Newton constant scales like $g(k) \approx G_0 k^2$ with a nonzero renormalized Newton constant $G_0 \neq 0$ in general.}